Division for Early Childhood Doctoral Internship

 Time Commitment and Additional Information

-The assistantship is for one year, February 2020 to January 2021.
-The doctoral student will commit 4-6 hours weekly, with a heavier time commitment between the months of May to October when involved with conference support.
+The assistantship is for one year, January 2021 to January 2022.
+The doctoral student will commit 4-6 hours weekly, with a heavier time commitment when involved with conference support.
 The annual stipend is $2500; the doctoral student will receive $625 each quarter.
 DEC is willing to make arrangements so that doctoral students who are already fully funded can apply.
-Attendance at the DEC annual conference is required.
+Attendance at the DEC annual conference (virtual or in-person) is required.
 All conference costs will be covered.
 The doctoral student in this position will be supervised by Peggy Kemp, PhD, DEC’s Executive Director.

 Application Submission Information

-Applications are due by February 15th, 2020.
-Please submit a resume/CV and letter of interest to firstname.lastname@example.org with “Internship” in the subject line.
+Applications are due by December 16th, 2020.
+Please submit a resume/CV and letter of interest to firstname.lastname@example.org with “Doctoral Internship 2021” in the subject line.

 In your cover letter, please include the following: